Jism 2

 Jism 2 is a 2012 Indian Hindi-language erotic thriller film directed by Pooja Bhatt, written by Mahesh Bhatt and produced by Dino Morea.
 It is the sequel to the 2003 film Jism and marks the Bollywood acting debut of former pornographic actress Sunny Leone.
 Randeep Hooda and Arunoday Singh co-star alongside her.

 Jism 2 was released in Indian theatres on 3 August 2012.
-It grossed ₹49 crore on a ₹13 crore budget and received mixed-to-negative reviews from critics.
+It grossed ₹49 crore on a ₹7 crore budget and received mixed-to-negative reviews from critics.
+The first weekend collection was around Rs 20 crores.
+Jism 2 broke sale records of even Murder 2 and Jannat 2 in Punjab, UP and Delhi with regards to first weekend sales.